 Head back in time with a visit to Charters Towers.
 The rural town was founded in 1871 following the discovery of gold in the region.
 With its distinctive history and authentic outback atmosphere, Charters Towns remains one of the best things to see around Townsville.

-Don’t miss a guided tour around the Venus Gold Battery.
-You’ll get an inside look at how gold was extracted and discover the true stories of Australia’s early mining communities.
+Don’t miss a guided tour around the Venus Gold Battery (Crushing Mill) built in 1872.
+You’ll get an inside look at how gold was extracted and processed as well as discover the true stories of Australia’s early mining communities during North Queensland’s gold rush.

 Finish a Charters Towers day trip with a sunset at Towers Hill or watch a movie at the iconic Tors Drive-In cinema, which has been showing features since 1966.

-The town is a 90-minute drive from Townsville and a brilliant day out for families in the area.
+The town is a 90-minute drive from Townsville and a brilliant day out for those visiting Townsville.

 Abergowrie State Forest